-Today's Conservation Challenges: What the League is working to achieve in 2013
+Today's Conservation Challenges: What the League is working to achieve

 Every two years, a new Congress is sworn in.
 Every two years, the Izaak Walton League sets an agenda for conservation challenges that require action at the national and state levels – and works with our members across the country to achieve the goals we set.
 Some of these goals are new.
 Some are ongoing.
 All require persistence and a collaborative approach.
-The League’s public policy priorities for 2013 include:
+The League’s public policy priorities through 2014 include:

 - Reconnect conservation standards with crop insurance premium subsidies.